High Priests of America

 “I certainly hope we will not need it then.”

 Sprawled out in front of him, Ixtli was a beautiful fiend washed by moonlight, and his body was eager to accept his, way more than eager.
 Blaze had never felt such zeal and excitement in another.
 Each touch was rewarded by an immediate response, and Blaze knew just where and how to touch.
 While he had grown rusty over the years of never finding it necessary to indulge in such carnal delights, he had been a lover many a time before.
-He had been a shaman and a healer too.
-His knowledge of the human body was more than extensive.
+He had been a shaman and a healer too, and his knowledge of the human body was more than extensive.
 And yet being with Ixtli felt different somehow, and so Blaze studied and mapped out those uncharted territories with his hands and his mouth.

 “I will make you an offer, one you would be a fool to refuse.”
 Ixtli grinned.
 “You let me continue my work, and I don’t meddle in your business or encroach on your share of the harvest of faith.
 Grant me favors, and I will teach you about the conquerors coming from beyond the ocean.
 You cannot stop them, but you can adapt to survive them.”
-Ixtli watched him attentively with cold clever eyes.
+Ixtli watched him attentively with cold, clever eyes.
 “They are dangerous enemies, you will find.
 But wrong me, and I will prove more dangerous still.”

 Blaze watched the rising star without a slightest trace of apprehension.
-Their fates were somehow intertwined, but he was not going to tell Ixtli that he had divined it, perhaps ever.
-He wondered, had this night covered both the friend and foe?
+Their fates were somehow intertwined, but he was not going to tell Ixtli that he had divined it, perhaps not ever.
+He wondered — had this night covered both the friend and foe?
 He was going to have to cast bones later again, and try to get another glimpse of the future.
 The high priest closed his eyes and opened them again, enjoying the intense, expectant look Ixtli was giving him.
 “Very well,” he said finally.
 “There is plenty of faith to go around, more than enough for two.
 We will establish our shares and the terms of cooperation that we will both follow.
 Now, while patience is my virtue, I would not recommend you to test it any longer.
 Take that knife off my throat.”

 He rose to his feet and put his loincloth back on.
 Then he went to pick up his other knife.
 As he bowed down to get it, he tossed Blaze a smug look.
 “I will see you on another night.
 We can work out the exact terms then.”